ethereum/portal-website/pages/concepts/execution-clients.md

 This leads us to the reframing of what the Portal Network is.
 The messaging to date has been heavy with "light client".
-While Portal Network is aimed at lightweight Ethereum clients, it would be a massive understatement to say that this is what the Portal Network primarily does.
+While Portal Network is aimed at lightweight Ethereum clients, it would be an understatement to say that this is what the Portal Network primarily does.
 In fact, "lightweight" clients are more of a side effect.